meklenbpo/az204webapp/README.md

 - A local client is pinging the server and return last value and also computes RPS.

 ## Deploy the App to Azure (Different Tiers)
+At this point the app doesn't work in Azure.
+I deployed it using Github Actions (as suggested in Azure Portal) while tutorial suggested Azure CLI or local git or zip file.
+Will need to try all of those methods to gain familiarity.

 ## Run the load tests and compare performance